Cost of Doing Business in Bangkok: ฿49,970 per Employee (2026)

 The distribution of salaries typically follows a bell curve, influenced by individual qualifications.

-The salary for a fresh graduate is around 18,000 baht.
+A salary for a fresh graduate is around 18,000 baht.
 For experienced managers, it can exceed 50,000 baht.

 Rent incl.
 Service Fees (฿3,200)